List of Star Trek: Enterprise characters: Reception

+Recurring

 Daniels

 In the Star Trek universe, Daniels is an operative in the cross-history conflict called the Temporal Cold War.
 Daniels is from the 31st century, c.
 3064 CE.
 He is first seen in "Cold Front" as a member of Archer's crew.
 Soon after, he was killed during a Suliban incursion aboard Enterprise.
 His quarters, which contained several time travel-related devices, was locked down and banned to all crew members, except in cases of emergency involving the Temporal Cold War.

 Daniels explained little of the nature of his organization, preferring to keep the group's nature, organization and abilities mostly unknown, to keep Captain Archer from learning too much about the future.
 His method of transporting others through time was unusually subtle, lacking any obvious visual effects or disorientation.
 Typically, Archer would walk through a door on the Enterprise and suddenly find himself in an unfamiliar location and time period; Daniels would then appear to talk to him.
 Daniels pulled off a similar feat on a much larger scale in the episode "Storm Front": When the Enterprise returned to Earth after the battle with the Xindi, the crew discovered that they had arrived during World War II.